devseme/PLP-python-Hackathon-Grp12/README.md

 ## DESCRIPTION

-These is the first hackathon in POWERLEARN Project(PLP).It consists of python challenges that we really gave a good try.
+This is the first hackathon in POWERLEARN Project(PLP).It consists of python challenges that we really gave a good try and finished within stipulated time.